-8.1 \square Solve a simple first degree inequation and give the answer as an interval.

-8.2 \square Solve a double inequality and give the answer as an interval.

-- 8.3 \square Solve a system of inequalities with one unknown and give the answer as an interval. - 8.4 \square Graphically solve a linear inequation. - 8.5 \square Graphically solve a system of inequalities with two unknowns. - 8.6 \Box Determine the system of inequalities from its drawn solution set.
+At the end of this chapter, the student should be able to 8.1 \square Solve a simple first degree inequation and give the answer as an interval.
+8.2 \square Solve a double inequality and give the answer as an interval. $8.3 \square$ Solve a system of inequalities with one unknown and give the answer as an interval 8.4 \square Graphically solve a linear inequation. $8.5 \square$ Graphically solve a system of inequalities with two unknowns.
+8.6 \square Determine the system of inequalities from its drawn solution set.